top of page

 One of the parking spaces has extra space all round for ease of access, and we will be able to store adapted bikes / trikes and mobility scooters in our cycle parking store.

 We’d love to welcome pets as part of our neighbourhood, however we respect that they’re not for everyone and therefore will most likely need to be kept out of the common house.
-In most cases you'll be welcome to bring your pet with you when you join us but there may be limits on where they are free to go.
+Pets are part of the family and you'll be welcome to bring your pet with you when you join us, but there may be limits on where they are free to go.
 Indoor pets will be entirely up to the homeowner.

 Our Pets Policy has been agreed by members and is posted on our Our Project page.